linnarsson-lab/punchcards/README.md

 This entries describe the filtering that is performed on the cells.

-Any of those options can be omitted, in that case the value will use the default value.
-Defaults values are the ones described by the `Model.yaml` file.
+Any of the options below can be omitted, in that case the value will use the default value.
+Defaults values are described by the `Model.yaml` file.

-* `include` is a dictionary of including conditions with default `all`.
+* `include` is a dictionary that specify wich cell to include, the default is `all`.
 The different types of conditions are combined by a set union operator.
 * `auto-annotations` list, use the autoannotations contained in .aa.tab to filter clusters.
-NOTE: for now only `auto-annotations` supports the and logical operator that is expressed providing a list.
-For example:
+NOTE: for now only `auto-annotations` supports the `and` logical operator.
+This can be expressed providing a list instead of a string.
+For example the following example coresponds to the filter `GUM ∪ ( @CC ∩ MHBm )`

         auto-annotations:
         - GUM
         - ["@CC", MHBm]
-Coresponds to the filter `GUM ∪ ( @CC ∩ MHBm )`

 * `categories`: list, use categories to filter set of clusters that contain a certain category attribute
 * `classes`: list,  use the classifier probability found in the loom file (prob>0.5)
 * `clusters`: list,  use the cluster numbering to filter (NOTE!!! makes sense only when the source file is only one)

 `exclude` the same as include but for excluding. default is `none`.
 The different types of negative conditions are combined by a set union operator.

 `timepoints` takes a list of entries, range are not supported yet

-The final filter is `(include - exclude) ∩ timepoints`
+The *final* filter is `(include - exclude) ∩ timepoints`

-## TODO Analysis
+## Todo Analysis

-Describe in a list the set of analyses to be performed.
+It describe in a list of lugi.Task to be performed.
+They are specified similarly to the `parent_analysis`.

-By default (hard-coded) ClusterLayoutProcess, AutoAnnotateProcess will be run for every process
+By default (hard-coded) *ClusterLayoutProcess*, *AutoAnnotateProcess* will be run for every process.

 ## Comment section